ssiwan/KARMA/README.md

 ## Application Features

+Based on the results of our inception activities (in particular, [Explore Initial Scope](https://github.com/StanfieldSystems/KARMA/blob/master/README.md#explore-initial-scope) and [Develop Release Plan](https://github.com/StanfieldSystems/KARMA/blob/master/README.md#develop-release-plan)), the product team prioritized and selected user stories for the following key features to be implemented as the KARMA prototype release.

 * Login to the application so that content can be tailored for a particular user.
 * Create and edit knowledge articles for sharing with other users
 * Find and retrieve knowledge relevant to a particular user